 This petition will be sent to Federal, State and Territory governments promoting and funding Safe Schools Coalition Australia (SSCA).

-State Premiers and Territory Chief Ministers, and Federal, State and Territory Education Ministers:
+To the Prime Minister, and State Premiers and Territory Chief Ministers, and Federal, State and Territory Education Ministers:

 We object strongly to: